exyleio/exyleio/docs/game-modes.md

 Some game modes allow respawn while others don't.
 Respawn cooldown is fixed at 5 seconds.

-## Classic Game modes
+## Game modes

 ### Team Death Match

-Team Death Match is a game mode where two groups 8 players compete against each other for 10 minutes to get more kills off of each other.
+Team Death Match is a game mode where two groups of 8 players compete against each other for 10 minutes to get more kills off of each other.

 | Field          | Value             |
 | -------------- | ----------------- |